cs50nestm/cs50labs/datatypes/README.md

 ### float

-To store numbers that are **not whole numbers**, C uses a data type known as a `float`, for floating-point number.
+To store numbers that are not whole numbers, C uses a data type known as a `float`, for **floating-point** number.
 A float uses 4 bytes to store negative and positive numbers that contain decimals, such as 5.12 or -17.32.

 Since there are an infinite number of numbers with decimals, and the computer has a finite number of bits, the computer cannot represent every floating point number with 100% accuracy.
 A `float` only has about six digits of precision.
 This can be a problem when more accuracy is needed.
-This problem is called **floating point imprecision**.
+This problem is called **floating-point imprecision**.

 Example input with `get_float()` could look like: